DenisStael/action_sentinel/README.md

 # Adding permissions to access create and update actions in UsersController
 user.add_permissions_to 'create', 'update', 'users'
 ```
-_The arguments must be related to the actions of a controller, and the last argument is the name of the controller.
+The arguments must be related to the actions of a controller, and the last argument is the name of the controller.
 The actions arguments must be in downcase format and must be equal to the actions methods of the controller.
-The controller argument, must be in downcase and plural format, ignoring the "Controller" prefix._
+The controller argument, must be in downcase and plural format, ignoring the "Controller" suffix.

-_For example: a controller called `UsersController` must be passed just as `users`._
+For example, a controller called `UsersController` must be passed just as `users`.

 Also is possible to pass the arguments as symbols:
 ```ruby